Core components - Part 2

 Taken together, the core components from this section and the first part provide the following simplified illustration of an AEA:

 We recommend you continue with the next step in the 'Getting Started' series:

 Understanding the decision maker is vital to developing a goal oriented and crypto-economically safe AEA.
 You can learn more about the

 DecisionMaker in the following section:

-Contracts is important when developing AEAs that make commitments or use smart contracts for other aims.
+Contracts is important when developing AEAs that make commitments or use smart contracts for other purposes.
 You can learn more about the

 Contracts agents use in the following section: